 - 2.51 The President of each Component shall adopt policies and guidelines covering the authorized absences for all faculty and staff employees, including administrative officers.
 Such policies and guidelines shall be in accordance with the provisions of current statutes and these Rules and Regulations.
 A leave of absence granted to a faculty or staff employee by the President of the Component under the provisions of this Subparagraph shall not modify in any way the employment status of the employee as defined in Chapter V, Paragraphs 1-5, of these Rules and Regulations unless such modification in status is approved in advance by the Board of Regents.
-Unless approved in advance by the Board, upon expiration of the leave, the employee shall return to the same job classification, pay benefits, seniority and under the same conditions of employment as he held prior to the leave. - 2.6 Power to Bind the System in Fixing Its Policies.
+Unless approved in advance by the same job classification, pay benefits, seniority and under the same conditions of employment as he held prior to the leave. - 2.6 Power to Bind the System in Fixing Its Policies.
 No employee of the System or any of its Components, as an individual or as a member of any association or agency, has the power to in any way bind the System or any of its Components unless such power has been officially conferred in advance by the Board.
-Any action which attempts to change the policies or otherwise bind the System or any of its Components, taken by any individual or any association or agency, shall be of no effect whatsoever until the proposed action has been approved by the President concerned and ratified by the Board.

-2.7 Payroll Deductions.
-The Components within The Texas State University System shall not make automatic payroll deductions from an employee's paycheck for any purpose unless the deduction is authorized by law.
+Any action which attempts to change the policies or otherwise bind the System or any of its Components, taken by any individual or any association or agency, shall be of no effect whatsoever until the proposed action has been approved by the President concerned and ratified by the Board. - 2.7 Payroll Deductions.
+The Components within The Texas State University System may make automatic payroll deductions from an employee's paycheck for any lawful purpose. - 2.8 Honorary Titles and Resolutions for Retirees.
+Faithful and distinguished service by a retiring faculty member or administrator may be recognized by an appropriate resolution of the Board.